GRADUATION CEREMONY UPDATE:

-The Vance-Granville Community College commencement exercises will be held Friday, May 12, 2017 at 6:00 pm at the Main Campus in Henderson.
+The Vance-Granville Community College commencement exercises are being held today (Friday, May 12, 2017) at 6 p.m. outside, as originally planned, at the Gazebo on the Main Campus in Henderson.

 Seating will also be available in the Civic Center on the Main Campus beginning at 4:30 pm on Friday, May 12, 2017.
 Guests will be able to view the outdoor ceremony streamed to a big screen in the comfort of an air conditioned building.

 The ceremony begins promptly at 6:00 pm.
 Graduates should report to Building 5 by 5:00 pm to line up in marching order.*

 Please note that traffic around the Main Campus is heavy a few hours before, during and after the graduation ceremony.
 It is recommended that both graduates and guests leave ample time to navigate traffic and find a parking space before ceremony activities begin.